ovito-org/MatchMolecule/README.md

 ```

 ## Parameters
-- `query` / "Query": Query string used to select the atoms and bonds.
+- `query` / "Query": Query string used to select atoms and bonds.
-- `selectParticles` / "Select particles": Create a selection for the particles selected by the query string.
+- `selectParticles` / "Select particles": Create a selection for the particles defined by the query string.
 - `selectBonds` / "Select bonds": Create a selection for the bonds defined by the query string.

 ## Installation
 - OVITO Pro [integrated Python interpreter](https://docs.ovito.org/python/introduction/installation.html#ovito-pro-integrated-interpreter):